-The Three Wise Men or Magicians Kings (Magi: Melchor, Gaspar and Baltasar), who came from the East with gifts appear in the Holy Scriptures, Gospel of St. Matthew, (Matt.
+The Three Wise Men (Magicians Kings or Magi): Melchor, Gaspar and Baltasar, they came from the East with gifts according to the Holy Scriptures, Gospel of St. Matthew, (Matt.
 2:1).
-They followed a star and found the new King (Jesus) and offered him three presents: gold, frankincense and myrrh to the newborn child in Bethlehem (Belén).
+They followed a star and found the new King (Jesus).
+So, they offered three presents (gold, frankincense and myrrh) to the new-born child in Bethlehem (Belén).

-On the 5th of January in Spain, in the afternoon, it is traditional the Cavalcade of the Three Wise Men or Magi, in which they parade with their entourage and they throw candy to the children.
-During the magical night of 5 to 6 January, the children are waiting for the Three Wise Men at home because they are going to leave presents.
-Children put their shoes in a visible place of the house and leave food for the kings, their pages and their camels.
-They must be asleep when the kings arrive, they visit all the places and listen to the kids' requests.
-If they have been good, they will receive the gifts or toys that they have ordered in their letters written to the kings in early December.
-If not, they will receive charcoal.
+On the 5th of January in Spain, in the afternoon, it is traditional the Cavalcade of the Three Wise Men, they parade with their entourage and throw candy to the children.
+During the magical night of 5th to 6th, children are waiting for the Three Wise Men at home.
+Children put their shoes and food for the kings in a visible place of the house.
+They must be asleep when the kings arrive.
+They visit all the places and listen to the kids' requests.
+If they are good, they will receive the gifts.
+If they were not, they would receive charcoal.

-This holiday, many people take part in the "lottery of the child" and share "the roscón of the Three Wise Men", typical cake, with a cup of hot chocolate.
-The "roscón" is a bun with a ring shape and decorated with bits of frosty fruit, symbol of the rubies and emeralds that adorned the colorful robes of the Magi.
-The cake hides two surprises inside: If you discover a gift, you are lucky; but if you discover a dry bean, you have to pay the next "roscón".
+On the 6th of January, children play with the presents.
+Furthermore, many people take part in the "Lottery of the Child" and share "Roscón de Reyes", a typical cake, with a cup of hot chocolate.
+The "Roscón" is a bun with a ring shape.
+It is decorated with bits of frosty fruit, symbol of the rubies and emeralds that adorned the colourful robes of the Magi.
+The cake hides two surprises inside.
+If you discover a gift, you are lucky; but if you discover a dry bean, it is assumed you have to pay the next "Roscón".